relaypro-open/dog/docs/user_manual/dog_agent.md

     {kernel,[{inet_dist_use_interface,{127,0,0,1}}]},
     {dog, [
         {version, ""}, # git version
-        {enforcing, true}, # whether dog applies it's rules or not.
+        {enforcing, true}, # whether dog applies its rules or not.
         {use_ipsets, true}, # whether to use ipsets version of iptables rules.
         {watch_interfaces_poll_seconds, 5}, # how often to poll interfaces for changes.
         {keepalive_poll_seconds, 60} # how often to send a keepalive message to dog_trainer.